Climate of Dhaka: Impact of climate change

-Climate change has forced many people of Bangladesh living in rural areas to migrate to cities that has caused a sharp rise in the slum population of Dhaka.
-As Bangladesh is already less than 20 feet above sea level, thus there are fears that by the end of the 21st century, more than a quarter of the country will be inundated and 15 million people will be displaced.
+Climate change has forced many people in Bangladesh living in rural areas to migrate to cities that has caused a sharp rise in the slum population of Dhaka.
+As Bangladesh is only less than 20 feet above sea level, there are fears and concerns that by the end of the 21st century, more than a quarter of the country will be inundated and 15 million people will be displaced due to sea level rise.
 The population of Dhaka, currently 13 million people, is projected to increase to 20 million by the year 2025.
 This raises fears of water-borne diseases and outbreaks of several other diseases.
-While a UN and WWF report warned that Dhaka tops the risk of climate change in Asia.
+A UN and WWF report warned that Dhaka tops the risk of climate change vulnerability in Asia.

 Monsoon rainfall of Dhaka

-The Monsoon season begins from June till September.
+The Monsoon season typically begins from June and ends in September.
 The following is the annual monsoon rainfall for the last few years based on data from the Bangladesh Meteorological Department.